Skip to product information

 Some buyers search for "charging, usb recognition, sync, or dock behavior is intermittent or missing" or "people describe charging, usb recognition, sync, or dock-connector behavior that is intermittent or missing"; confirm the checks above point to this same part before ordering.

-Also searched as: iPod classic 6th Generation New Custom Thin 3000mAh Battery, Problems This Battery Does Not Fix, replace battery iPod classic 6th generation, iPod classic 6g battery replacement, iPod classic 6th generation 80GB battery replacement, battery won't charge, dead after battery, new battery, battery dies, iPod classic 6th gen battery life, please wait, not charge, replaced battery, 1900mah iPod battery, 2000mAh battery iPod classic, 2200mah iPod classic battery, 3000mAh battery replacement iPod classic, 3000mAh thin battery, A1238 3000mAh battery, battery replacement option for the iPod Classic 6th Generation, low battery, not charging, doesn't charge, battery drained, battery has been, expanded battery, battery affecting middle, anything the battery, swollen battery affecting, Won't Turn On, Battery Drain, Shuts Down Randomly.
+Also searched as: iPod classic 6th Generation New Custom Thin 3000mAh Battery, Problems This Battery Does Not Fix, replace battery iPod classic 6th generation, iPod classic 6g battery replacement, iPod classic 6th generation 80GB battery replacement, dead after battery, battery dies, iPod classic 6th gen battery life, replaced battery, 1900mah iPod battery, 2000mAh battery iPod classic, 2200mah iPod classic battery, 3000mAh battery replacement iPod classic, 3000mAh thin battery, A1238 3000mAh battery, battery replacement option for the iPod Classic 6th Generation, 3000mah iPod thin case flash adapter, quad-card flash adapter 3000mAh, restomod iPod, not charging, doesn't charge, battery has been, expanded battery, battery affecting middle, anything the battery, swollen battery affecting, battery won't charge, Won't Turn On, Battery Drain, Shuts Down Randomly, new battery, please wait, not charge, battery drained, Swollen Battery, black spot on iPod Classic screen, iPod classic shuts off randomly.

 Battery Safety & Shipping

 ⚠️ Lithium-Ion / Li-Po Battery Safety.
 This product contains (or is) a rechargeable lithium-ion/lithium-polymer battery.
-Charge only with a compatible charger; don't leave it charging unattended or overnight, and unplug once fully charged.
+Charge only with a compatible charger and unplug once fully charged.
 Avoid charging or storing in direct sunlight or other high-heat environments.
 Stop using and stop charging immediately if the battery swells, bulges, gets unusually hot, hisses, smokes, or leaks.
 Do not puncture, crush, bend, short-circuit, or try to "deflate" a swollen cell, and never press a lifted screen or case back down — it can rupture the cell.
 If electrolyte contacts your eyes, flush with clean water for 15 minutes without rubbing and seek medical care; on skin, wash with water and soap.
 Battery service should be done by a trained technician.
 Recycle through an electronics or universal-waste recycler, not household trash.

 Worth Knowing